 In 1771 another astronomer, John Smith, pondered the 30 upright sarsen stones and noticed that 30 is the nearest integer you arrive at when dividing 365 days of the year by 12 months.

-The inner circle, suggested Smith, represented the lunar month, making the purpose of Stonehenge to be a terrifically elaborate calendar.
+The inner circle may represent the lunar month, making the purpose of Stonehenge to be a terrifically elaborate calendar.

 In the 1880s, Charles Darwin completed the first scientifically recorded excavations of the site.
 He discovered that the continual burrowing, digestion and excretion of soil by millions of earthworms had caused Stonehenge to sink into the ground.